VarshiniNS/VarshiniNS/README.md

 - 👋 Hi, I’m @Varshini
 - 👀 I’m working as QA in an MNC
 - 🌱 I’m currently learning Selenium with Python
-- ✨ I'm have a good knowledge in Selenium with Java
-- ✨ I have hands on experienece in API test using postman tool
+- ✨ I have hands on experienece in API test using postman tool -📫 How to reach me --www.linkedin.com/in/sarath-varshini-nandagiri
--
--📫 How to reach me --www.linkedin.com/in/sarath-varshini-nandagiri

 <!---